Army Men: RTS: Plot

 Sarge and his heroes climb the stairs where they make their way across a bathroom sink whilst being ruthlessly pursued by ants.
 On the other side of the sink they jump down only to be captured upon entering the next room.
 Only the cowardly minesweeper Hoover manages to evade capture.
 He is radioed by Colonel Grimm, who convinces him to take hold of his nerves and free Sarge and the captured heroes.
 Hoover rallies an army and defeats the Tan base to free the heroes and gain their respect.

 Bravo Company makes it into the attic, and destroys a model train bridge Blintz is using to transport resources into his base for his army.
 They make their way farther into the attic to find Vikki is already there, having hitched a ride with the air cavalry.
 Vikki tells them about a train they can take farther into the attic, and the heroes fight their way to the train.
 During their trek across the attic Sarge discovers the Tan have been holding the ant queen in a mason jar, thus explaining why they have been ruthlessly pursued by fire ants throughout their missions while the ants have left the Tan alone.
 Sarge can choose whether or not to free her and thus befriend the ants; either way, the Green fight their way to Blintz's main base.

 In the final location Blintz barricades himself in his fortress, and the Green Army must flush him out.
 A harrowing final battle ensues with the Green army holding off an initial attack, destroying the Tan bases surrounding the fortress, and then destroying the fortress itself, which has been outfitted with poison gas and other powerful defensive weapons.
 Upon destroying the defenses and Blintz's protective bubble within it, the Green army is successful.
 In the final cutscene Sarge rolls up his sleeves and follows a fleeing Blintz into a nearby Tan tent, promising to "peel some of that paint off him."
-Punching noises commence with Blintz yelling "The horror, the horror" akin to Kurtz in Heart of Darkness (there have been many obvious references and allusions throughout the game).
 Colonel Grimm congratulates Sarge via radio, promising "cake and ice cream" when he returns.

 Multiplayer

 The PC version of Army Men: RTS allows for multiplayer with up to eight people.
-A copy of GameSpy Arcade was bundled with the game (which has since been discontinued).
+A copy of GameSpy Arcade was bundled with the game.
 Players can team up in multiplayer matches, or the battle can be a free-for-all.
 Victory occurs when the opposing side has no headquarters and cannot build one in three minutes.
 Aside from GameSpy Arcade, connections can be made on a LAN, or through a direct connection between players.